akaliutau/gcp-grimoire/cert/gpa/07_networking.md

+# Network Availability

+Data within the GCP can be transmitted among regions using the public Internet or Google’s internal network.
+The latter is available as the Premium Network Tier, which costs more than the Standard Network Tier, which uses the public Internet.
+The internal Google network is designed for high availability and low latency, so the Premium Tier should be considered if global network availability is a concern.

 # Reserved IP addresses in IPv4 subnets
 Every subnet has four reserved IP addresses in its primary IP range.
 There are no reserved IP addresses in the secondary IP ranges.